Potential Threats To Your Data

 Yikes, what an unintended consequence!

 There are countless other nefarious strings that hackers have in their toolkits for hacking SQL databases.
-To read more about SQL injection, click here http://www.unixwiz.net/techtips/sql-injection.html
+To read more about SQL injection, check out this article: http://www.unixwiz.net/techtips/sql-injection.html

 In addition to the hack in Fig 2, there are similar hacks for